Keyboard shortcuts

 }

-Before you can add custom properties to your map, you will need to export them from Bevy then import them in Tiled.
+Before you can add custom properties in Tiled, you need to export them from your app and import them into Tiled.

 view-custom-types

-Click on the Import button and load your file:
+2. Click the Import button and select your .json file

 import-custom-types